 How is airfare arranged?

 The official start and finish point for this Adventure is Nairobi, Kenya (NBO), where you will be met at the airport by a WAI representative upon arrival and transferred to our starting hotel.
-We recommend that you contact the travel agent we work with to help book your flight arrangements.
-In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
-More details about flight arrangements and travel agent contact information will be provided in the Adventure Advice flyer which will be mailed to you after you register for the Adventure.
-Please do not book your airfare prior to receiving the Adventure Advice flyer!
+More details about flight arrangements and travel agent contact information will be made available after this itinerary is finalized.

 What about the walks?